alphagov/government-service-design-manual/service-manual/agile/writing-user-stories.md

 * what the user needs the service for (narrative)
 * why the user needs it (goal)

 User stories are an essential part of the agile toolkit.
-They’re a way of organising your work into manageable chunks that create substantial value, and can be discussed and prioritised independently.
+They’re a way of organising your work into manageable chunks that create tangible value, and can be discussed and prioritised independently.

-Decide if your team writes user stories at a specific time in a sprint cycle or over a couple of sessions.
-User stories will only work if people in your team are set to represent users and their needs.
+User stories are a technique which relies on other agile practices, including continuous delivery, and face-to-face communication with user representatives.
+It is not sufficient to simply 'set' a user representative: that user representative needs to be in the same place as the team and available to the team a sufficient amount of time.

+User stories can be added to a product backlog at any point in the sprint cycle by any person in the team.
+It's up to the product owner to coordinate and prioritise them, and to select stories for each sprint at the start of each sprint cycle.

 Discuss the stories ahead of sprint planning with: